scuzzydude/asimov/asimov.md

 Here's what isn't going to happen.

 The Mayor of Los Angeles is not going send a mechanized brigade of troops to Houston and surround Minute Maid park and forcibly take a shirt-less Jose Altuve hostage.
 New York City is not going shell downtown Houston with nerve gas and send a squad of SEALs to replace *The Dream's* statue in front of the house he built with a statue of Patrick Ewing.
-And the British are not going nuke Austin in 2023 after Governor McConaughey signs his first executive order declairing all members of Led Zeppelin not honorary, but actual Texans.
+And the British are not going nuke Austin in 2023 after Governor McConaughey signs his first executive order declaring all members of Led Zeppelin not honorary, but actual Texans.

 We're not going to war over genius.
 If we do, we have failed as a species.

-As my fictional Leo said, "No painting is worth a single life."
+As my fictional Leo said, "All the paintings in the world are not worth one single human life."

 Sure, we'll have idiots who set fire to public transportation when their teams win a championship.
 We'll have lunatics who'll murder a genius in cold blood and sit and wait to be caught while reading a book by another genius.
 We'll have vain criminal who rob banks and post their exploits on Instagram.
-But if we value what is good, the genius of our species, then maybe we won't have so many crimnials and the lunatics might be seen as people who need help and not discounted for the defiency but valued for their perspective.
+But if we value what is good, the genius of our species, then maybe we won't have so many crimnials and the lunatics might be seen as people who need help and not discounted for their deficiencies but valued for their perspective.
 And the idiots, well that might be some kind of cosmic law.
 For every Nikola Tesla, maybe there needs to be 67 idiots to like balance out the universe.
+Maybe idiocy is the fuel of vanity, but there are plenty of vain and brilliant people out there.

 # Governance